Key West Florida, originally known as Cayo Hueso, is the beginning, or the end of the amazing Overseas Highway.

 Held every April, the 10 day Conch Republic Independence Celebration continues the festivities in typical Conch Republic fashion.

-All sorts of fun, and wacky events are planned, from battle re-enactments to the world's longest parade.
+All sorts of fun, and wacky parties and events are planned, from battle re-enactments to the world's longest parade.
 After all, the parade does travel down Duval St which is barely a mile in length from the Atlantic Ocean to the Gulf of Mexico!

 Typical of the Conch Republic Key West history is filled with anecdotes from wild and exotic pirate lore, to scary ghost stories.
 It also happens to be one of the 10 most haunted places in the United States.
 Ghoulish stories abound with tales of dread and sorrow.
 Be careful where you sleep at night.
 Your room may be one of the many places frequented by the spirits from beyond.